-If you currently experience knee aches and pains, you probably already take a variety of over-the-counter or prescription medications to ease the constant stiffness and inflammation.in your joints But what if there was another way to decrease the pains caused from arthritis, osteoporosis or just overuse?
-Many studies have actually found that the food you eat can help ease knee pain.
-According to several recent studies, foods that are high in processed sugar cause inflammation in your joints, in turn causing the pain in your knees.
+If you currently experience knee aches and pains, you probably already take a variety of over-the-counter or prescription medications to ease the constant stiffness and inflammation in your joints.
+But what if there was another way to decrease the pain caused by arthritis, osteoporosis, or overuse?
+Many studies have found that the food you eat can help ease knee pain.
+According to recent research, foods high in processed sugar can increase inflammation in your joints, which can contribute to knee pain.

 Inflammatory Foods That Can Cause Pain